-Meditation is no longer considered only a spiritual practice, or an obsession of minority groups.
-It is a mainstream phenomenon—a tool with proven benefits for your health, performance, and psychological well-being.
+Meditation is no longer seen as only a spiritual practice, or an obsession of minority groups.
+It is a mainstream movement—a tool with proven benefits for your health, mind, and psychological well-being.
 In fact, meditation is a now a billion dollar industry; as a result, there are plenty of people looking for creative ways to profit from it, and you will find meditation scams popping up here and there.

 There are plenty of good meditation teachers and programs out there.
 But there also some that it would be better to avoid.
 It can be challenging to tell the difference, especially if you are a beginner in the practice.
 In this article, I share some guidelines that can help you better choose your teacher/program.

 There are those who believe that meditation should never be charged for, and should be taught on a donation basis within the confines of spiritual or contemplative traditions (I disagree).